chassisml/chassis/docs/docs/getting-started/index.md

 !!! example "Inference"
     === "Python"
         The below inference code leverages Chassis's `OMIClient`.
 This client provides a convenience wrapper around a gRPC client that allows you to interact with the gRPC server within your model container.

         ```python
+        import asyncio
         from chassis.client import OMIClient
         from chassis.guides import DigitsSampleData

+        async def run_test():
             # Execute the test_container method to spin up the container, run inference, and return the results
-        res = OMIClient.test_container(container_name="my-first-chassis-model", inputs=DigitsSampleData, pull=False)
+            res = await OMIClient.test_container(container_name="my-first-chassis-model", inputs=DigitsSampleData, pull=False)
             # Parse results from output item
             result = res.outputs[0].output["results.json"]
             # View results
             print(f"Result: {result}")

+        if __name__ == '__main__':
+            asyncio.run(run_test())
         ```

         Execute this code to perform an inference against your running container.

 A successful inference run should yield the following result: